hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 on round 200.
 When Alice creates an event, it will be for birth-round 100, while an event created by Bob at the same instant would be for birth-round 200.

-In a sense, while both events are created at the time wall-clock time, Alice's event is actually older, because of what Alice understood about the state of the world at the time the event was created.
+In a sense, while both events are created at the same wall-clock time, Alice's event is actually older, because of what Alice understood about the state of the world at the time the event was created.

-It is not possible for any one node to get much farther ahead of all other nodes, since the only way to have a newer birth-round is to advance the hashgraph, and that requires 2/3rd of the network by stake weight.
-Therefore, in this example, Alice is not just 100 rounds behind Bob, she must be 100 rounds behind at least 2/3rd of the network by stake weight, or, Bob is lying.
+It is not possible for any one node to get much farther ahead of all other nodes, since the only way to have a newer birth-round is to advance the hashgraph, and that requires 2/3 of the network by stake weight.
+Therefore, in this example, Alice is not just 100 rounds behind Bob, she must be 100 rounds behind at least 2/3 of the network by stake weight, or, Bob is lying.
 He may create events at round 200, but not actually have a hashgraph that has advanced to that round.

 Each event must be validated using the roster associated with its birth-round.
-If Alice is far behind Bob and receives an event for a birth-round she doesn't have the roster for, then she cannot validate the event.
-So the Event Intake module must either buffer incoming events until the current consensus round has advanced far enough to have a roster for the birth-round of buffered events, or Event Intake should just drop events with no corresponding roster.
+If Alice is far behind Bob, and she receives an event for a birth-round she doesn't have the roster for, then she cannot validate the event.
+So the Event Intake module will drop events with a birth-round too far in the future.

-If the event has been dropped, it is possible to fetch missing events from peers using Gossip or, if the nodes has fallen so far behind it can no longer fetch events from peers in gossip, then the node will reconnect.
+If the event has been dropped, it is possible to fetch missing events from neighbors using Gossip or, if the nodes has fallen so far behind it can no longer fetch events from neighbors in gossip, then the node will reconnect.

-While this document does not strictly define the behavior (see the design docs for Event Intake), whichever of these behaviors are chosen will work within the architecture of this system.
-Note that birth-round filtering happens before validation.

 #### Self Events